nuxeo/nuxeo-studio-community-cookbook/README.md

 - Nuxeo Studio, the web-based configuration and customization environment
 - Nuxeo Marketplace, the application store with ready-to-install plugins and packages

+## Repository Structuration

+Each new module should are created in a specific folder:

+- `/contributions/nuxeo`: Contributions from the Nuxeo Team, for demos, PoC or tests.
+- `/contributions/partners`: Contributions from the Nuxeo Partner Ecosystem.
+- `/contributions/community`: Contributions from the Nuxeo Community.

 ## Contributing

-Each new module should be created in a new folder.
-You should include a readme with your module to explain how it works.
-You should update this file with a one sentence explanation of the module.
+You should follow the repository contribution [guidelines](toolkit-and-guidelines) when submitting a new addon

+- If you're a partner, create your partner folder under `/contributions/partners/` if it doesn't exist already.
+Then, create the readme file to present your company and the contributions.
+We provide a [README-PARTNER.MD template](toolkit-and-guidelines/README-PARTNER.md).
+- Create a README file to present your contribution, using the [README-MODULE.MD template](toolkit-and-guidelines/README-MODULE.md)
+- Upload your ressources
+- Your contribution will be then checked by the Nuxeo Team before being published.

 ## Support

-These features are not part of the Nuxeo Production platform.
+:warning: **These features are not part of the Nuxeo Production platform.**

 These solutions are provided for inspiration and we encourage customers to use them as code samples and learning resources.